“Let it snow, let it snow, let it snow!”

 99% isopropyl alcohol or witch hazel in a spray bottle

-- In a medium-sized bowl, add baking soda, citric acid, and blue mica powder.
+- In a medium-sized bowl, add baking soda, citric acid, and mica powder.
 Whisk together until the color is even.

 - Add cornstarch and stir.